t0gepi/LichessFakeStats/README.md

 To install LichessFakeStats, follow these steps:

-1. Download the extension from the Chrome Web Store (add link).
+1. Download the Repository
-2. Click "Add to Chrome."
+2. Open Google Chrome and open the URL: [chrome://extensions/](chrome://extensions/)
-3. Configure your fake statistics in the extension settings.
+3. Activate developer mode and load the extension.

 ## Usage